ava-labs/avalanche-docs/docs/reference/avalanchego/c-chain/API-c-chain.md

 ---
 id: api
-tags:
+tags: [C-Chain, Contract Chain]
-  - C-Chain
-  - Contract Chain
 description: This page is an overview of the C-Chain API associated with AvalancheGo.
+sidebar_label: API
 ---

-# Contract Chain (C-Chain) API
+# Contract Chain API

 :::info
 Ethereum has its own notion of `networkID` and `chainID`.
 These have no relationship to